 * Click here for rating key

-Arnold Palmer's Restaurant Restaurant Review: Long before Tiger or Phil, it was Arnold Palmer who ruled the fairways of the Coachella Valley and beyond.
-These days, his name is attached to one of the area’s most popular dining destinations.
-The restaurant, which has the feel of a 19th-hole gathering spot, pays homage to this golfing legend with a display of memorabilia.
-Sure, you can get a signature Arnold Palmer (half lemonade, half iced tea), but it’s chef Ivan Flowers’ menu of aged beef, fresh seafood and vegetarian selections that make this an upscale dining experience.
-There are comfort foods, such as meatloaf with mashed potatoes and gravy or the buttermilk-fried chicken, as well as more contemporary offerings like the vegetarian baked crêpes with wild mushroom marinara and ricotta.
-The 30-ounce “Kings Cut” porterhouse steak is designed for two (even three could share this generous slab of beef), and comes with sautéed mushrooms and lobster pasta.
-The wood-paneled bar features its own pub menu with a selection of shareable plates, wine by the glass or bottle, beer on tap and premium liquors.
-Desserts, like the fried rice pudding arancini, pair nicely with one of the ports.
+Arnold Palmer's Restaurant Restaurant Review: Whether it’s because of the menu, the booze or the namesake, Arnold Palmer’s Restaurant continues to resonate with both permanent and seasonal residents.
+It has the feel of being at an exclusive clubhouse with the bar assuming the role of the 19th hole.
+The menu features aged beef, fresh seafood and vegetarian selections that make this an upscale dining experience.
+There are comfort foods, too, such as meatloaf with mashed potatoes and gravy or buttermilk-fried chicken, as well as more contemporary offerings like baked crêpes with wild mushrooms, marinara and ricotta.
+The BLT salad tastes just like the sandwich, sans the bread.
+The 30-ounce “king's cut” porterhouse steak is designed for two (even three could share this generous slab of beef), and comes with sautéed mushrooms and lobster pasta.
+There's plenty of beer on tap, wines by the glass or bottle, and a full range of spirits.
+Desserts, perhaps fried rice pudding arancini, pair nicely with one of the ports.